-- 13. Review the table, and then click Next. - 14.
-Click Execute Changes to actually modify the values in the Import Set in the database with the reconciled import data.
-After you execute changes, the data in the repository is changed and you cannot undo the changes or cancel the import.

-15. Click Finish to exit the Import Wizard.
+13. Review the table, and then click Next.

+- 14. Click Execute Changes to actually modify the values in the Import Set in the database with the reconciled import data.
+After you execute changes, the data in the repository is changed and you cannot undo the changes or cancel the import. - 15.
+Click Finish to exit the Import Wizard.

-Contents of the SQLLoader Log File When you use the Import Wizard to import a text file of Listings into the Directory Manager, an Oracle utility called SQLLoader performs the data transfer.
+Contents of the SQLLoader Log File

+When you use the Import Wizard to import a text file of Listings into the Directory Manager, an Oracle utility called SQLLoader performs the data transfer.
 When the transfer is complete, a SQLLoader log file appears in the SQLLoader Results dialog box.
-This log file contains the following information: • The first section provides information about the configuration of the files and database tables SQLLoader uses, including the expected format of the data in the import file.
-See "Formatting the File for Import" on page 166 and "Changing the Order of Fields/Delimiter" on page 167 for more information. • The second section lists any records rejected for errors encountered during import, by record number, and provides a description of the error (e.g., non-numeric characters in a numeric field or excessive length of a field value).
+This log file contains the following information:

+- The first section provides information about the configuration of the files and database tables SQLLoader uses, including the expected format of the data in the import file.
+See "Formatting the File for Import" on page 159 and "Changing the Order of Fields/Delimiter" on page 160 for more information. - The second section lists any records rejected for errors encountered during import, by record number, and provides a description of the error (e.g., non-numeric characters in a numeric field or excessive length of a field value).
 These records are not inserted and reconciled.
-You can either cancel the import and address the errors, or continue with the import, and then correct the errors and reimport the file. • The third section lists: - The count of rows in the file that were successfully loaded into the database.
-SQLLoader inserts the data into a table called IMPORT_LISTINGS, from which the ETM System performs the reconciliation. - The count of entries that were not loaded because of data errors (matches the list in the second section). - "Rows not loaded because all WHEN clauses were failed" is unlikely to have a value. - "Rows not loaded because all fields were null" does not apply and will never have a value. • The fourth section provides internal database information. • The next section lists the number of records read and of those, the number rejected (not loaded). • The remaining sections provide time information about the import.
-LDAP Import Sets The ETM Server can act as an LDAP client and request automated, scheduled imports of data from an LDAP server with which to update the ETM Directory Manager.
-Up to 100,000 Listings can be imported into a single Import Set.
-The ETM Server is designed to be compatible with any LDAP v3 data store and was tested with Sun ONE Directory.
-Each time the ETM Server synchronizes with the LDAP server, all matching data is downloaded, not just entries that have changed.
-This can create significant network traffic, depending on the size of the data set.
+You can either cancel the import and address the errors, or continue with the import, and then correct the errors and reimport the file. - The third section lists: - The count of rows in the file that were successfully loaded into the database.
+SQLLoader inserts the data into a table called IMPORT_LISTINGS, from which the ETM System performs the reconciliation. - The count of entries that were not loaded because of data errors (matches the list in the second section). - "Rows not loaded because all WHEN clauses were failed" is unlikely to have a value. - "Rows not loaded because all fields were null" does not apply and will never have a value. - The fourth section provides internal database information. - The next section lists the number of records read and of those, the number rejected (not loaded). - The remaining sections provide time information about the import.